speedingplanet/class-setup/general-setup.md

 # General setup for Front-end JavaScript classes

 Courses can be conducted on Windows 8 or later, MacOS X Mojave (10.18) or later, and Linux (most modern versions).
 We recommend running any course on a computer with a modern processor, 8GB+ of RAM and at least 250GB of disk space.

 Courses are intended to be run on a computer with Administrative access, at least at the point of install of the software below.

 Courses are **not** intended to run on a tablet, such as an Apple iPad or a Windows Surface or similar.

 ## Required Software

 - [Node.js](https://nodejs.org): the engine for most JavaScript classes.
-Node version 16 or later should be sufficient for class.
-Older versions are possible, with advanced notice and development time.
+Please use at least the most recent long term support (LTS) version (currently 22.x).Older versions are possible, with advanced notice and development time.
-- [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.25 or later strongly preferred
+- [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.25 or later strongly preferred.
 - A web browser, can be any of
   - [Firefox](https://www.mozilla.org/en-US/firefox/browsers/)
   - [Chrome](https://www.google.com/chrome/)